My First VIsit to the National African American Museum of History and Culture

 As you can see, I spent most of my time in the Cultural Gallery.
 Perhaps all the childhood memories captivated my attention here.
 There were so many firsts that I could personally remember.

-My First Visit to the National Museum of African American History and Culture.
-The Philadelphia Tribune is the oldest continually publishing African-American newspaper in the United States.
+The Philadelphia Tribune is the oldest newspaper that continually publishes African-American newspapers in the United States.

 I grew up reading the Philadelphia Tribune.